MicrosoftDocs/architecture-center/docs/web-apps/spring-apps/spring-apps-multi-zone-content.md

 - [Gitte Vermeiren](https://www.linkedin.com/in/gitte-vermeiren-b1b2221) | FastTrack for Azure Engineer

-*To see non-public LinkedIn profiles, sign in to LinkedIn.*
+*To see nonpublic LinkedIn profiles, sign in to LinkedIn.*

 ## Next steps